koding/koding/go/src/github.com/mitchellh/packer/website/source/docs/builders/amazon-chroot.html.markdown

   of the source AMI will be attached.
 This defaults to "" (empty string), which forces Packer to find an open device automatically.

+* `enhanced_networking` (boolean) - Enable enhanced networking (SriovNetSupport) on
+  HVM-compatible AMIs.
+If true, add `ec2:ModifyInstanceAttribute` to your AWS IAM policy.

 * `mount_path` (string) - The path where the volume will be mounted.
 This is where the chroot environment will be.
 This defaults to `packer-amazon-chroot-volumes/{{.Device}}`.
 This is a configuration